business

 Does NTPC just add a rate rider when they want more money?

-No. On average, the price of diesel is 10% higher than it was when the power rates were set.
-The balance of the fuel stabilization fund has grown to approximately $2.5 million and needs to be brought to zero.
+No. On average, the price of diesel is 30% higher than it was when the power rates were set.
+The balance of the fuel stabilization fund has grown and needs to be brought to zero.
 A rate rider is being applied to customer's bills to bring the balance in the fuel stabilization fund account to zero.

 Why is the NWT stabilization rate rider territory-wide?